 If it feels like you’re relying a little too heavily on “life hacks” to get through your day, it may be a sign that your organization’s infrastructure isn’t properly optimized for the needs of employees or members.
 Read on to learn how one organization is solving the problem for itself.

-As the door closes on another year as a writer for Associations Now (five full years! and change!), I find myself in a position where I’m constantly trying to peel away seconds from my day.
+I’m a busy guy who does a lot of busy work, and I frequently find myself in a position where I’m constantly trying to peel away seconds from my day.

 Some of my tricks are small—replacing lots of copying and pasting with key commands or trackpad gestures—while other tricks are more dramatic.
 (I highlighted a few here.)

 Recently, I noticed that Getty Images got a Dropbox integration, and I used that in tandem with the automation tool Zapier to automatically add the pictures to WordPress, a process that won’t work every time but potentially allows me to make the photo-editing process a little bit less painful.
 This is great for me, personally—but by no means scalable in its current form.

 In many cases, process can add unnecessary time and stress to a given day—and though these kinds of “life hacks” can help ease the process, they are by no means sustainable.

 And this isn’t just limited to content management and editing, like I do on a given day.
 This leads to every part of your organizational process, from running your organization’s website to maintaining your member lists.

 There are times when busywork is involved that can prove stressful or even overwrought; where it’s work for the sake of work and not work that you’re proud of.
 And associations are far from the only sector dealing with this problem: The medical industry, thanks to a regulatory push toward using electronic health records, has become an outright hub of busywork, sadly.

 What causes busywork within an organization, really?
 If I had to nail it down to one thing, I might say it has a lot to do with monoliths—massive tools that do a lot of things but aren’t optimized for an organization’s own needs.